gardener/gardener/docs/proposals/20-ha-control-planes.md

 ## Non-Goals

-- Setting up a high available Gardener service.
+- Setting up a high availability Gardener service.
 - Upgrading from a single-zone shoot control plane to a multi-zonal shoot control plane.
 - Failure domains on region level, i.e. multi-region control-planes.
 - Downgrading HA shoots to non-HA shoots.
-- In the current scope, three control plane components - `Kube Apiserver`, `etcd` and `Gardener Resource Manager` will be highly available.
+- In the current scope, three control plane components - `Kube Apiserver`, `etcd`, and `Gardener Resource Manager` will be highly available.
 In the future, other components could be set up in HA mode.
 - To achieve HA we consider components to have at least three replicas.
 Greater failure tolerance is not targeted by this GEP.

 ## High Availablity

 ### Topologies

-Many shoot control plane (`etcd`, `kube-apiserver`, `gardener-resource-manager`, ...) and seed system components (`gardenlet`, `istio`, `etcd-druid`, ...) provide means to achieve high availability.
-Commonly these either run in an **Active-Active** or in an **Active-Passive** mode.
+Many shoot control planes (`etcd`, `kube-apiserver`, `gardener-resource-manager`, ...) and seed system components (`gardenlet`, `istio`, `etcd-druid`, ...) provide means to achieve high availability.
+Commonly, these either run in an **Active-Active** or in an **Active-Passive** mode.
-Active-Active means that each component replica serves incoming requests (primarily intended for load balancing) whereas Active-Passive means that only one replica is active while others remain on stand-by.
+Active-Active means that each component replica serves incoming requests (primarily intended for load balancing), whereas Active-Passive means that only one replica is active, while others remain on stand-by.

-### Recommended number of nodes and zones
+### Recommended Number of Nodes and Zones

-It is recommended that for high-availability setup an odd number of nodes (node tolerance) or zones (zone tolerance) must be used.
+It is recommended that for high-availability setup, an odd number of nodes (node tolerance) or zones (zone tolerance) must be used.
 This also follows the [recommendations](https://etcd.io/docs/v3.4/faq/#why-an-odd-number-of-cluster-members) on the etcd cluster size.
-The recommendations for number of zones will be largely influenced by quorum-based etcd cluster setup recommendations as other shoot control plane components are either stateless or non-quorum-based stateful components.
+The recommendations for number of zones will be largely influenced by quorum-based etcd cluster setup recommendations, as other shoot control plane components are either stateless, or non-quorum-based stateful components.

 **Let's take the following example to explain this recommendation further:**
-* Seed clusters' worker nodes are spread across **two zones**
+* Seed clusters' worker nodes are spread across **two zones**.
 * Gardener would distribute a **three member** etcd cluster - AZ-1: 2 replicas, AZ-2: 1 replica
-* If AZ-1 goes down then, quorum is lost and the only remaining etcd member enters into a read-only state.
+* If AZ-1 goes down, then quorum is lost and the only remaining etcd member enters into a read-only state.
-* If AZ-2 goes down then:
+* If AZ-2 goes down, then:
   * If the leader is in AZ-2, then it will force a re-election and the quorum will be restored with 2 etcd members in AZ-1.
-  * If the leader is not in AZ-2, then etcd cluster will still be operational without any downtime as the quorum is not lost.
+  * If the leader is not in AZ-2, then the etcd cluster will still be operational without any downtime as the quorum is not lost.

 **Result:**
-* There seems to be no clear benefit to spreading an etcd cluster across 2 zones as there is an additional cost of cross-zonal traffic that will be incurred due to communication amongst the etcd members and also due to API server communication with an etcd member across zones.
+* There seems to be no clear benefit to spreading an etcd cluster across 2 zones, as there is an additional cost of cross-zonal traffic that will be incurred due to communication amongst the etcd members and also due to API server communication with an etcd member across zones.
 * There is no significant gain in availability as compared to an etcd cluster provisioned within a single zone.
-Therefore it is a recommendation that for regions having 2 availability zones, etcd cluster should only be spread across nodes in a single AZ.
+Therefore, it is a recommendation that for regions having 2 availability zones, the etcd cluster should only be spread across nodes in a single AZ.

 **Validation**

 Enforcing that a highly available `ManagedSeed` is setup with odd number of zones, additional checks needs to be introduced in [admission plugin](https://github.com/gardener/gardener/blob/master/plugin/pkg/managedseed/validator/admission.go).

-### Recommended number of replicas
+### Recommended Number of Replicas

 The minimum number of replicas required to achieve HA depends on the [topology](#topologies) and the requirement of each component that run in an `active-active` mode.

 **Active-Active**
-* If application needs a quorum to operate (e.g. `etcd`), at least **three replicas** are required ([ref](https://etcd.io/docs/v3.3/faq/#why-an-odd-number-of-cluster-members)).
+* If an application needs a quorum to operate (e.g. `etcd`), at least **three replicas** are required ([ref](https://etcd.io/docs/v3.3/faq/#why-an-odd-number-of-cluster-members)).
 * Non-quorum based components are also supposed to run with a minimum count of **three replicas** to survive node/zone outages and support load balancing.

 **Active-Passive**
-* Components running in  a `active-passive` mode are expected to have at least **two** replicas, so that there is always one replica on stand-by.
+* Components running in an `active-passive` mode are expected to have at least **two** replicas, so that there is always one replica on stand-by.

 ## Gardener Shoot API

-### Proposed changes
+### Proposed Changes

 The following changes to the shoot API are suggested to enable the HA feature for a shoot cluster: